tx-lin/vmSafeguard/README.md

 # :question::speech_balloon: Notes / common questions

-1 - vmSafeguard is available only for debian based OS family
+1 - vmSafeguard is available only for debian based OS family 2 - web panel logs are stored into the following file : /var/log/vmSafeguard-server.log 3 - Backups process logs are stored into the <b> backup datastore (at it's root)</b> with the following name : logsbackup.txt
 ## Know Issues
 1 - If the .htaccess / .htpasswd (not crutial for the project) auth does not work, please check the apache2.conf (/etc/apache2) and replace if you did not have the same result as the following picture :